vitaly-t/subcount/README.md

 [![Build Status](https://travis-ci.org/vitaly-t/subcount.svg?branch=master)](https://travis-ci.org/vitaly-t/subcount)

-Simplified observable, with support for subscriptions + counters out of the box.
+Simplified observable, with support for event subscriptions + counters out of the box.

 ## Rationale

-This module was written to avoid the overhead of [RXJS] when all you need is basic subscriptions + counters.
+This module was written to avoid the overhead of [RXJS] when all you need is basic event subscriptions + counters.

 See the [following issue](https://stackoverflow.com/questions/56195932/how-to-monitor-number-of-rxjs-subscriptions) that precipitated this.